 With a unique balance of straightforward pop-rock and bewildering melodic complexity, Masca’s music somehow manages to be both immediate and completely unpredictable, with accessible alt-rock earworms and instantly memorable choruses, but also carrying loads of unexpected structural disruptions that twist your head.

-We caught up with the band to find out more:
+We caught up with Tina to find out more:

 Can you tell us about your previous musical excursions, and how they influenced what would become Masca?

-At what point did you decide to move from a lockdown jam into forming a proper band?
-How did you find Ben?
+At what point did you decide to move from a lockdown jam into forming a proper band, and how did you find Ben?

 Can you tell us what’s behind both the name Masca and the album title Love Letters?